dhobsd/castty/README.md

           castty -d 'AppleHDAEngineInput:1B,0,1,0:1' -a audio.f32le

-The `-d 'AppleHDAEngineInput:1B,0,1,0:1'` argument can be pasted directly to castty to choose that device for recording.
-The audio format and sample rate castty will use is also provided.
+The `-d 'AppleHDAEngineInput:1B,0,1,0:1'` argument can be pasted directly to CasTTY to choose that device for recording.
+The audio format and sample rate CasTTY will use is also provided.

+CasTTY supports MP3 output by default, but other encodings may be desirable.
+Without the `-m` flag, CasTTY outputs interleaved PCM audio.
+(CasTTY upgrades mono audio to stereo.)

 Utilities like [sox](http://sox.sourceforge.net/) may be used to convert the audio into more useful formats for web publication.

     % sox -D -r 44100 -e signed -b 16 -c 2 -L audio.raw audio.wav

-You may of course wish to compress further.
-There are numerous utilities to help here, but that's a bit out of scope.

-By default, castty does _not_ record audio and sends its terminal event output to a file called `events.js`.
+By default, CasTTY does _not_ record audio and sends its terminal event output to a file called `events.js`.

 ### Runtime Commands

 CasTTY contains a runtime command interface.
-Commands are entered by first pressing `^a` and then typing the command.
-All commands begin with a colon.
-To send a literal `^a` to your shell, you can either type `^a^a` or `^aa` (in case you're using screen or emacs or tmux with screen keybindings).
-Currently supported commands include:

- * `:mute`: A toggle to mute or unmute audio input.
-This literally writes empty audio to the output; it does not stop recording.

- * `:pause`: A toggle to pause or unpause recording entirely.
-This stops audio recording and recording events in the shell.
-You may continue to use the shell until you unpause, but if you unpause with the terminal in a different state, things will probably get wacky.
+Commands are entered with the sequence `^a` (`C-a`, `Control-a`), followed by the command character.
+Currently supported commands are:

+ * `^a`: Send a literal `^a` to the recorded session.
+ * `a`: Send a literal `^a` to the recorded session.
+ * `m`: Mute or unmute the recording.
+Recording will continue, but without any audio until unmuted.
+ * `p`: Pause or unpause the recording.
+Neither terminal nor audio will be recorded during the paused period.

 ## Web Interface